Ecwid/security-bug-bounty/README.md

 * Cross-site request forgery.
 * Cross-site scripting - See the next section for limitations.

-## Known issues or previously reported vulnerabilities.
+## Known issues or previously reported vulnerabilities

 The following reports are not considered as vulnerabilities or are not subject of this bug bountry program.
 Please do not report any of the following issues.